 In my current role, I work with in a department called Grants, Contracts, and Compliance where I serve as the lead advisor on compliance to HQ and field-based staff in my portfolio.
 I analyze, interpret, and apply donor regulations, award terms and conditions, and Counterpart policies in the day-to-day management of programs.
 In addition, I review proposal and budget packages prior to submission; negotiate terms and conditions of awards and modifications; review and provide guidance on various types of subawards and procurements; and provide ongoing guidance to HQ and field staff on donor regulations, internal procedures, and overall daily troubleshooting.

 How did you learn about Humentum’s Certificate in USAID Assistance Management?

-I learned about Humentum’s Certificate in USAID Assistance Management program when Humentum was InsideNGO.
+I learned about Humentum’s Certificate in USAID Assistance Management program when Humentum was Humentum.
 For my own professional development, I decided to take a class called Financial Management for US Government Funding; then the following year, Humentum introduced the certificate program so I decided to pursue it.
 I thought it would be a great opportunity for me to demonstrate that I have the knowledge, skills, and judgement to deal with complex issues in managing awards.

 What was your motivation for pursuing the certificate?

 Since my job has always been very heavy on reviewing legal documents, interpretation of the regulations, and advising on various compliance issues, I decided to pursue Humentum’s certificate.
 I wanted to advance my subject matter expertise in such areas as procurement, subrecipient management, U.S. Government donor requirements and regulations, and contribute to the development/refinement of related policies, procedures, and training within my organization.

 Tell us a little bit about your experience with the program.